 Ingredient Notes and Substitutions

-- Heavy cream or coconut cream: Both are great options for this recipe and gives it a creamy texture.
+- Heavy cream or cashew cream: Both are great options for this recipe and gives it a creamy texture.
 We used coconut cream to keep it dairy-free and vegan.
 If you have half and half on hand you can swap the cream and milk for more of that since it's pre-mixed cream and milk.

 - Almond milk or skim milk: Most people don't know milk with less fat froths much easier, which is why we recommend a skim milk or almond milk.
 An oat milk or coconut milk will work as well and whole milk works too if that's all you have on hand.
 You could even make your own homemade oat milk!